Services provided by a public authority - taking legal action about discrimination

 What’s judicial review?

 Judicial review is a special procedure you can use to challenge certain decisions by public authorities.
 Judicial review applications must be made in the Court of Session.
-There are no set time limits for making the application but it should be made as soon as possible.

 Who can make a judicial review application?